 Review Process: Submitted applications will be reviewed by the Office of the Dean, and final decisions will be made by the Dean and/or Associate Dean.

-Student budgets can include the following: conference registration/membership, airfare (including baggage) and/or ground transportation, lodging, and $30 per diem for meals.
+Student budgets must be as detailed as possible and can include the following: conference registration/membership, airfare (including baggage) and/or ground transportation, lodging, and $30 per diem for meals.
 Budgets should not include the following: travel insurance, airline upgrades, data plans, and other incidentals.

 Award Disbursement: Students awarded funding will receive their award via Check Request/Student Award2.
 Awards above $600 in a calendar year are considered taxable income.
 For domestic students, taxes are not deducted at the time of disbursement and a 1099 will be issued at the end of the calendar year.
 For international students, the check request is run through payroll and taxes are deducted based on the student’s country of citizenship.